What to Do If You’re Injured in an Uber Accident

 - Take photos and videos of the scene of the accident, vehicles involved and any injuries you obtained.

 Uber’s third-party liability insurance coverage covers up to $1 million for any personal injuries and/or property damage per accident.
-These policies come into play after the Uber driver’s personal insurance has already been used, or if they do not have sufficient car insurance to pay for your injuries.
+These policies come into play after the Uber driver’s personal insurance has already been used.
+Or, if they do not have sufficient car insurance to pay for your injuries.

-As a passenger, you are always covered if your Uber driver is the one at fault for the accident.
+As a passenger, you are always under coverage if your Uber driver is the one at fault for the accident.
 However, if another driver is at fault in this type of situation, the at-fault driver will be responsible for insurance.
 It can be recovered through a third-party car insurance claim against the other driver’s personal car insurance company, or even a personal injury lawsuit.

 Seeking the Best Car Accident Attorney